Scarily consistent. That’s how we’d describe Sony’s recent track record when it comes to Blu-ray players.

 Its budget decks have been showered with Awards and five- star ratings over the past few years, and the BDP-S7200 is the latest of a long line to come under What Hi-Fi?
 Sound and Vision scrutiny.

-Sony has given the S7200 a traditional design and it doesn't look any worse for it
+Sony has given the S7200 a traditional, minimalist design

 The BDP-S7200 sits at the top of Sony’s range of Blu-ray players (there’s a choice of five machines, from £60).
 The other four have the Sense Of Quartz design, but the ’S7200 gets a more traditional boxy look.

 The player doesn’t look any worse for it: we’re quite taken with the minimalist design.
 The player has also been styled this way to match nicely with Sony’s latest home cinema amplifiers (including the excellent the STR-DN1050).

 The S7200 has picture processing technologies you won’t find on any of Sony’s other machines, as well as a number of audio components specific to this model.